Ultimate Guide to Planning Hiking Trips

 Adventures are unpredictable by definition.
 However, careful planning is the key to having a safer, and more enjoyable hiking trip.
 Whether for an overnight trip or a multi-week journey, you will reap the greatest rewards by preparing for your adventure.

 Experienced hikers know very well that “Failing to plan is planning to fail”.
 In its simplest form, planning means packing your gear and setting off with no prescribed route or goal in mind.
 This is what you can sometimes do in areas you know well, especially when the weather might affect any route plans you made.
 You can even do that in areas you’ve never visited before, especially if you have an affinity for the unpredictable.
-However, a reasonable hiker prefers to plan his trip, including the route and his timing; know the potential hazards; check the weather forecast (if you start planning your trip weeks or months in advance, you can use historical temperature data and base your decisions on it), water availability and sources, terrain features, vegetation and wildlife and dangers related to them; select proper and tested equipment, including comfortable hiking footwear, clothing, and gear; and consider all other small details that can turn an adventure into a disaster.
+However, a reasonable hiker prefers to plan his trip, including the route and his timing; check the weather forecast (decisions based on historical temperature data are not often bad or wrong), water availability and sources, terrain features, vegetation and wildlife and dangers related to them; select proper and tested equipment, including comfortable hiking footwear, clothing, and gear; know the potential hazards and consider all other small details that can turn an adventure into a disaster.

 - Who will be joining you?